 But time means different things to different people.
 And Nalli was definitely different.

-3 days in ICU, 7 days in the hospital, and on the 18th day after 6 hours of brain surgery, Nalli ventured back to the pool.
+3 days in ICU, 7 days in the hospital, and on the 18th day after 6 hours of brain surgery, Dr. Nalli ventured back to the pool.
 "After 2 weeks, Dr. Slattery was surprised at my recovery, but I still had to have help to walk and keep my balance.
 Once I got back in the pool, I was so elated to even kick.
+But I felt nauseous when I did a flip turn or even turned my head to breathe.
 I was very happy to be able to do 25 yards of freestyle, but I mostly did kicking.
 I was careful and couldn't do flip turns and even breathing side to side was tough.
-But day by day, I got better.
+But day by day, I got better and used a swim snorkel.
 I started out doing 500 yards, then 1100 yards, then 1800 yards."

 Remarkably, less than 4 weeks from his skull being cut open with a drill, Dr. Nalli had gradually upped his distance to 5000 yards and was regularly doing KAATSU Training.

 "I just got in today and decided to do a 500.
 Once I was able to do that, I decided to do 10 total.
 It is just progression.
 I am happy that I was healthy before the surgery.
 The wobbling is getting less intense and the dizziness is going away sooner.
 I entered U.S. Masters Swimming Nationals less than a month from now and want to do the 400 IM and distance freestyle."

 Looking at his sparkling blue eyes and wide smile, his joy in swimming again is clearly evident and a credit to his positive mindset and a long life of healthful living.